rolemadelen/blog-v1/posts/blog/en-what-is-an-array.md

 When we add a value to the pointer (`arr`), we're not adding a number 0, 1, etc...

 We're actually adding proper number of bytes.
-In this case, we're adding 4 bytes because our `arr` is an integer array and integers are normally 4 bytes -- **it's actually adding `sizeof(int)` bytes**.
+In this case, we're adding 4 bytes because our `arr` is an integer array and integers are normally 4 bytes -- it's actually adding `sizeof(int)` bytes.

 Lets take a look at addresses and see if this statement is sound.
 ```c